The Simmer System: how to introduce change into organizations that don't really want to do it.

 - Additional training assets

-- Free consults on your efforts to "Simmer" a change in your organization
+- Free consultations to help you "Simmer" a change in your organization

 - Other information and material developed as the community and program grows